Leaders of Learning.

-This year has seen the launch of our Leaders of Learning initiative.
 Each Team across the school has four representatives, who meet to discuss the impact of what we are doing.
 Meetings are planned half termly and provide an opportunity for the Leaders to share their thoughts on key aspects of our School Development Plan.
+This initiative has been impacted significantly over the last two years by COVID, however below please find minutes of meetings previously held which will give you an insight into the range of activities undertaken previously.
+We are vry much looking forward to a re launch in September!

-We had a very productive first meeting, discussing actions related to our two priority targets, Personal Development, Behaviour & Attitudes to Learning and Quality of Education.
+We had a very productive meeting, discussing the impact of actions related to our two priority targets, Personal Development, Behaviour & Attitudes to Learning and Quality of Education.

 Personal Development, Behaviour and Attitudes to Learning